Art school: United Kingdom

+Art education in the United Kingdom includes institutions like the Royal College of Art, which was established in 1837, and other prestigious schools such as the Slade School of Fine Art and the Glasgow School of Art.
+These institutions offer comprehensive programs in various art disciplines.

-Perhaps those generally felt most applicable to the definition of 'art school' are the autonomous colleges or schools of art offering courses across both further and higher education boundaries, of which there are approximately eighteen, under the banner of United Kingdom Art & Design Institutions Association.
+Perhaps those most applicable to the definition of 'art school' are the autonomous colleges or schools of art offering courses across both further and higher education boundaries, of which there are approximately eighteen, under the banner of United Kingdom Art & Design Institutions Association.
 Others, whose existence ties in indelibly with that of larger, non-discipline-specific universities (such as the Slade School of Art) exist.
 Most art schools of either orientation are equipped to offer opportunities spanning from post-16 to postgraduate level.